ksenghani16/Crediwise/README.md

    ```
 3. Open the displayed local URL in your browser.

-## Resume-Ready Description

-**Crediwise — AI Loan Intelligence** is a Streamlit-based financial advisory dashboard I developed to evaluate loan affordability and credit risk using both rule-based heuristics and machine learning.
-The application includes personalized EMI planning, adaptive risk scoring, report generation, and an end-to-end model training pipeline.

-### Resume bullet examples

-- Built `Crediwise`, a Streamlit-driven loan advisory platform that calculates EMI, recommends safer loan plans, and predicts borrower risk using a hybrid rule-based and ML scoring engine.
-- Designed and implemented a credit risk model training pipeline with `scikit-learn`, producing a deployable `RandomForestClassifier` for real-time loan risk assessment.
-- Developed intuitive dashboard pages, visualizations, and report generation features for an enhanced borrower experience.

 ## Notes

 - Place `credit_risk_dataset.csv` in `model/` and run `python model/train_model.py` to generate `loan_risk_model.pkl`.